Measurement of transverse polarization of $\Lambda$ and $\bar{\Lambda}$ hyperons inside jets in $pp$ collisions at $\sqrt{s}=200$ GeV: Experiment and data analysis

 Several sources of systematic uncertainties are considered.
 The dominant uncertainty is from the jet-patch trigger, which may bias the jet flavor decomposition, as discussed in a previous publication~\cite{star:2024dlltt}.
-The trigger effects are studied by using a MC sample which is generated by PYTHIA 6.4.28~\cite{pythia6} with detector responses simulated with GEANT3~\cite{geant3}.
-The MC events are then embedded into zero-bias events collected at STAR to account for the background environment of real data.
+The trigger effects are studied using a similar MC sample as mentioned above.
 The relative changes of quark flavor fractions between non-triggered and triggered samples are propagated to the relative changes of the polarization by conservatively assuming zero contribution from gluons.
 The resulting absolute uncertainty ranges from 0.0001 to 0.0036 in different jet $p_{\text{T}}$, $z$, and $j_\text{T}$ bins.
 The second source of uncertainty arises from the ME correction to the detector acceptance.
-A closure test is performed with the MC sample by including a polarization signal at the generator level and then extracting the polarization at detector level using the ME method.
+As described above, a closure test using Monte Carlo samples with an input polarization signal is performed to validate the ME method.
 The extracted results are consistent with the input value, and the residual absolute differences of about 0.0019 are taken as the systematic uncertainty.
 Another uncertainty is due to the residual background subtraction, which is estimated by varying the side-band windows.
 The maximum change in $P_{\Lambda(\overline{\Lambda})}$ from these variations is taken as the absolute systematic uncertainty, which is at most 0.001.
 The systematic uncertainty propagated from the statistical uncertainty of the dilution factor in determining the polarization direction ranges from 2.5\% to 1.0\% from the lowest to the highest jet $p_{\text{T}}$ bin.
-The last contribution is due to the uncertainty of the decay parameter $\alpha$, which is 1.2\% (0.5\%) for $\Lambda\:(\overline{\Lambda})$ as a relative uncertainty for all polarization results.
+The last contribution is due to the uncertainty of the decay parameter $\alpha$, which is 1.2\% (0.5\%) for $\Lambda(\overline{\Lambda})$ as a relative uncertainty for all polarization results.
 The above systematic uncertainties are considered to be independent and are combined in quadrature.